|

 I read a story on CNN last year that revealed:

-Time itself may very well be destined to remain a great mystery, but what we were losing in our race against it sure was becoming painfully clear, or, at a minimum, just plain painful.
+The concept of time may very well be destined to remain a great mystery, but what we were losing in our race against it was becoming painfully clear, or, at a minimum, just plain painful.

 A fatal illness, though you scarcely notice it at first.
 Once day, you don’t feel like doing anything.
 Nothing interests you, everything bores you.
 Far from wearing off, your boredom persists and gets worse, day by day and week by week.